Energy-resolved spin correlation measurements: Decoding transverse spin dynamics in weakly interacting Fermi gases

 The ratio of these two terms in Eq.~\ref{eq:1.1} determines the behavior of the system during evolution.
 For this reason, we define the dimensionless interaction strength $\zeta\equiv \bar{g}(a)/(\sqrt{2}\sigma_{\Omega_z})$.
 Here, larger $\zeta$ represents a stronger mean-field interaction, and for small $\zeta$, the system is dominated by the spread in Zeeman precession.

-To predict the dynamics of the system, a mean-field approximation is applied.
-Collective spin vectors are obtained by neglecting quantum correlations in the Heisenberg equations: $\dot{\vec{s}}_i(t)=\vec{\omega}_i(t)\times{\vec{s}}_i(t)$~\cite{SaeedPRASpinECorrel,qm_rewind}.
-The components of collective spin vector for different energy groups $s_\sigma(E_i)$ are obtained by numerical integration.
+To predict the dynamics of the system with the Hamiltonian Eq. \ref{eq:1.1}, a quasi-classical spin model is adopted.
+In the simulation, a mean-field approximation is applied, and the classical collective spin vectors are obtained by neglecting quantum correlations in the Heisenberg equations: $\dot{\vec{s}}_i=[\sum_{j\neq i} g_{ij}(a)\vec{s}_j+\Omega'E_i \hat{e}_z]\times{\vec{s}}_i$~\cite{SaeedPRASpinECorrel,qm_rewind}.
+The components of collective spin vectors for different energy groups $s_\sigma(E_i)$ are obtained by numerical integration.
+This equation of motion describes the evolution of spin vectors in the Bloch resonant frame, which rotates at the instantaneous hyperfine resonant frequency for the particles in the lowest energy site: $E_i=0$.

 To observe the transverse component of the spin vector, a Ramsey sequence is applied.
 Starting from an initially $z$-polarized state, the first excitation $(\frac{\pi}{2})_y$ RF pulse produces an $x$-polarized sample.
 After that, the system is allowed to evolve for a period $\tau$ at the scattering length $a$ of interest.
 Then, a second $(\frac{\pi}{2})_y$ RF pulse is applied to collectively rotate the spin vectors about the $y$-axis, projecting the $x$-component onto the measurement $z$-axis, ideally.
-Immediately after the last RF pulse, two spin states $\ket{\uparrow_z}$ and $\ket{\downarrow_z}$ are imaged.
+Immediately after the last RF pulse, spin states $\ket{\uparrow_z}$ and $\ket{\downarrow_z}$ are imaged.
 In reality, as discussed below, $s_z(x)=(n_\uparrow(x)-n_\downarrow(x))/2\equiv s^{meas}(x)$ measures a combination of transverse components of the spin vector in the Bloch resonant frame, $\tilde{s}_{x}$ and $\tilde{s}_y$, just prior to imaging.

-Abel inversion is applied to $s^{meas}(x)$ to obtain the energy-resolved spin density $s^{meas}(E)$ with a bin width of $\Delta E=E_F/50$~\cite{NewAbelInversion,Supplement}.
-Note that even though the energy bin size is finite, the system itself is quasi-continuous because of the large atom number and closely spaced energy levels.
+In this quasi-continuous spin system, which contains a large number of atoms with closely spaced energy levels, the spin profiles in real space and in energy space are related by \cite{Supplement}:

+$|\phi_E(x)|^2$ is the probability density which is evaluated using a WKB approximation.
+Using Abel inversion, Eq. \ref{eq:nEtonX_raw_main} yields the energy-resolved spin density $\{s^{meas}(E)|E\in[0,E_F]\}$ from measurements in real space $\{s^{meas}(x)|x\in[-\sigma_{Fx},\sigma_{Fx}]\}$~\cite{NewAbelInversion,Supplement}. $E_F$ is the effective Fermi energy and $\sigma_{Fx}$ is the fitted Thomas-Fermi width of the cloud.
+In the data analysis, we use an energy bin width of $\Delta E=E_F/50$ limited by imaging resolution and the mapping algorithm.